stracquadaniolab/pygna/docs/tutorial.rst

     def test_topology_centrality(
         network_file: "network file",
         geneset_file: "GMT geneset file",
+        matrix: "The matrix with the SP for each node",
         output_table: "output results table, use .csv extension",
         setname: "Geneset to analyse" = None,
         size_cut: "removes all genesets with a mapped length < size_cut" = 20,